teisdbr/winlibrs-docs-test/index.md

 #### 2020-09-28
 * Logic that would throw Errors 90008 and 90010 has been deprecated.
 These errors will not be thrown again.
 Any logic in your RMS that throws these errors should be removed.
+* Change Errors 90011 and 90013 to Warnings, rather than Errors.
+If your RMS contains logic to prevent the submission of incidents based on these errors, please update it to reflect them as warnings, instead.

 #### 2020-09-03
 * Changed up the error message for 22100 because it was wrong.
 It now reads that for Juvenile Offenses the offender age must be between (and including) 1 and 17.